 - If any of the Riders decides to drop off the back of the group (behind the tail ender),

 they must tell the Tail Ender who then still knows how many riders are in the group.

-Must be at the location 15 minutes before departure time with a full tank of fuel.
+Please arrive at least 10mins prior to departure time with a full tank of fuel.

 See Rideouts page for eligibility.

 Vestibulum ac diam sit amet quam vehicula elementum sed sit amet dui.
 Curabitur non nulla sit amet nisl tempus.